gussttaav/g-commerce-springboot-api/README.md

 # Spring Boot G-commerce API

-A RESTful API built with Spring Boot that implements a basic e-commerce system with user authentication, role based features, product management, shoppig cart functionality and purchase tracking.
+The **G-Commerce API** is a robust, secure, and scalable backend for e-commerce applications, built with **Spring Boot**.
+It provides essential features such as **user authentication, role-based access control, product management, shopping cart functionality, and purchase tracking**.
+Designed for seamless integration with various front-end projects, this API ensures a smooth and efficient e-commerce experience.

 ## 🚀 Features